7 ways small businesses can maximize PPP loan forgiveness

-PPP loan forgiveness is maximized by retaining your full-time and full-time equivalent employees.*
+Maximize your PPP loan forgiveness by retaining your full-time and full-time equivalent employees.*

-“It’s not the entrepreneur protection program,” Weisul says.
-“If you’re an entrepreneur and don’t want to bring your employees back until right before you think you’re going to reopen, that makes sense from a financial point of view.
+“It’s not the entrepreneur protection program,” says Kimberly Weisul, editor-at-large for Inc.com and Inc. Magazine.
+“If you’re an entrepreneur and don’t want to bring your employees back until right before you think you’ll reopen, that makes sense from a financial point of view.
 But that’s not what this program is for.
-It's to take employees back earlier even if you don’t have anything for them to do—so that they can stay employed.”
+It's to take employees back earlier than that, even if you don’t have anything for them to do, so they remain employed.”

 Here's how it works:

-Your staffing level during the eight weeks following the loan will be compared to one of two prior periods (you can choose which):
+Your staffing level during the forgiveness period following the loan will be compared to one of two prior periods (you can choose which):

 - February 15–June 30, 2019, or